-In a fickle format, the Chennai Super Kings have reached the knockouts in ten of the 11 seasons in which they have been part of the IPL.
-Dhoni, who was the highest-paid player (Rs 9.5 crore, about US$1.5 million) in the inaugural auction, became the face, the heart, and the soul of the side.
-His instincts, coupled with coach Stephen Fleming’s tactics, have been central to the Super Kings’ sustained success over the years.
+Super Kings have reached the knockouts in 11 of the 12 seasons in which they have been part of the IPL.
+Dhoni, who was the highest-paid player (Rs 9.5 crore, about US$1.5 million) in the inaugural auction, became the face, heart and soul of the side.
+His instincts, coupled with coach Stephen Fleming’s tactical nous, have been central to Super Kings’ success over the years.

-After losing the final off the last ball in 2008, and the semi-final in 2009, CSK secured back-to-back titles in the next two seasons.
-They faltered in the knockouts in the next four IPLs and were then banned for two years by the Supreme Court-appointed Lodha Committee because of a spot-fixing scandal.
-In 2018, however, CSK marked their return with their third title - despite, or because of, their squad being heavy on players over 30.
+After losing the final off the last ball in 2008, and the semi-final in 2009, Super Kings secured back-to-back titles the next two seasons.
+They faltered in the knockouts in the next four IPLs and were then banned for two years because of a spot-fixing scandal.
+In 2018, however, Super Kings marked their return with their third title - despite, or because of, their squad being heavy on players over 30.

-In 2019 the Super Kings played a thrilling final against their bogey opponents, Mumbai, with Rohit Sharma and Co eventually stealing a one-run victory from them.
+In 2019, Super Kings played a thrilling final against their bogey opponents, Mumbai Indians, with Rohit Sharma and Co eventually stealing a one-run victory over them.
 The following year, they struggled to adjust to the conditions in the UAE and crashed and burned, finishing near the bottom of the table.
 They bounced right back the next season, going about things the clinical Super Kings way, finishing second in the league stage, then beating Kolkata Knight Riders in the final.

-The Super Kings were trolled as a “Dad’s Army” after the 2018 auction, but they proved the critics wrong, with Shane Watson, one of their several over-30s stars, delivering their third IPL crown with an unbeaten hundred in the final.
+Super Kings were trolled as “Dad’s Army” after the 2018 auction, but they proved the critics wrong, with Shane Watson, one of their several over-30s stars, delivering their third IPL crown with an unbeaten hundred in the final.
 They couldn’t have asked for a better comeback from a two-year suspension.
 After their poorest finish ever, in 2020, they took the title again in 2021, again with many of their senior pros still in the mix.

-The Super Kings hit their nadir when one of their top officials, Gurunath Meiyappan, the son-in-law of Srinivasan, was arrested on charges of cheating, forgery, and fraud.
+CSK hit their nadir when one of their top officials, Gurunath Meiyappan, the son-in-law of Srinivasan, was arrested on charges of cheating, forgery, and fraud.
 Two years later, the Super Kings franchise was also suspended for Meiyappan’s activities.
-Dhoni’s personal worst season in 2020 was also CSK’s worst: they failed to qualify for the playoffs for the first time in their history.
+Dhoni’s personal worst season in 2020 was also Super Kings’ worst: they failed to qualify for the playoffs for the first time in their history.

-Riding on the brilliance of their seamers and of Dhoni and Suresh Raina with the bat, CSK wrapped up eight wins in 14 league games and beat the Kings XI Punjab with ease in the semi.
-Then the seamers and Muttiah Muralitharan dragged the final to the last ball, but Shane Warne and Sohail Tanvir ensured a happy ending for the Rajasthan Royals.
+Riding on the brilliance of their seamers and of Dhoni and Suresh Raina with the bat, Super Kings wrapped up eight wins in 14 league games and beat Kings XI Punjab with ease in the semi.
+CSK’s seamers and Muthiah Muralidaran dragged the final to the last ball, but Shane Warne and Sohail Tanvir ensured a happy ending for the Rajasthan Royals.

 The season when Dhoni became Chennai’s thala.
 After CSK blew hot and cold early in the tournament, their captain scorched Kings XI’s Irfan Pathan for 4, 2, 6, 6 in the final over of a must-win clash.
 In the final, Kieron Pollard threatened to take the game away, but Dhoni stationed Hayden at short mid-off to trap him, and CSK ultimately sealed their first title.